ebellm/pyraf-dbsp/README.txt

 		f to fit
 		j to switch to residuals plot
 		d to delete outliers
-			good RMS is < 0.07 or so
-		q to return to spectrum
+			blue side can be bad below 4000:  delete all the points with d, hit q, f, l (to reidentify lines) good RMS is < 0.07 or so q to return to spectrum